LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    all its arguments unbound) as message selector.

 **metaclass**
-   Metaclasses are optional in Logtalk.
-Besides Logtalk supporting both classes and prototypes, an object playing the role of a class doesn't necessarily instantiate an object playing the role of its metaclass.
+   Metaclasses are optional in Logtalk (except for a root class) and can be shared by several classes.
+When metaclasses are used, infinite regression is simply avoided by making a class an instance of itself.

 **method**
    Same as in Smalltalk, a *method* is the actual code (i.i. predicate